wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/sharepoint-spfx-teams-dev/includes/2-overview.md

 In 2019, Microsoft introduced the capability to use a SharePoint Framework client-side web part as a tab in Microsoft Teams.
 As we've previously covered, a Microsoft Teams tab is just a web page loaded in an Iframe.

 The development process of a Microsoft Teams tab that's implemented using a SharePoint Framework client-side web part is nearly identical to creating a web part for a SharePoint site.
-Any web part can be exposed as a tab in Microsoft teams.
+Any web part can be exposed as a tab in Microsoft Teams.

 To enable a client-side web part to be used as a tab in Microsoft Teams, you'll need to update a single property in the component's manifest.